rubrikinc/terraform-provider-polaris/README.md

 ##### Environment Variables for Service Accounts
 When using a service account the following environmental variables can be used to override the default service account
 behaviour:
+* *RUBRIK_POLARIS_SERVICEACCOUNT_CREDENTIALS* — Overrides the content of the service account credentials file.
 * *RUBRIK_POLARIS_SERVICEACCOUNT_FILE* — Overrides the name and path of the service account credentials file.
 * *RUBRIK_POLARIS_SERVICEACCOUNT_NAME* — Overrides the name of the service account.
 * *RUBRIK_POLARIS_SERVICEACCOUNT_CLIENTID* — Overrides the client id of the service account.